quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 ---

 #### RC Low-Pass Filter Frequency Response
-Background context: The frequency response \(H(w)\) for an RC (resistor-capacitor) low-pass filter is illustrated with a gradual fall-off.
+Background context: The frequency response $H(w)$ for an RC (resistor-capacitor) low-pass filter is illustrated with a gradual fall-off.
 Both horizontal and vertical axes are on a logarithmic scale, meaning that equal distances represent proportional changes in the values.

 :p What does the frequency response of an RC low-pass filter look like?
 ??x
-The frequency response shows a gradual decrease (fall-off) for frequencies higher than the cutoff frequency, which is inversely related to \(RC\).
+The frequency response shows a gradual decrease (fall-off) for frequencies higher than the cutoff frequency, which is inversely related to $RC$.
 This means as the frequency increases from 0, the magnitude of the transfer function decreases logarithmically.

 ```python
 import matplotlib.pyplot as plt